antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 boxes to develop your analysis of choice.<br><br>

-We're first going to see if and how the mRNA expression of several genes changes through the single dataset with the name "Mixed Colon - Marra - 64 - MAS5.0 - u133p2".<br>
+Let's follow these steps to get a first look at gene expressions in one of the colon cancer datasets that is hosted in R2, a dataset that is called "Mixed Colon - Marra - 64 - MAS5.0 - u133p2".<br>
 Datasets have a structured naming in R2, using the following rules: Category + Tissue/ Tumor -  author - number_of_samples_N - normalization - chiptype.
-In our case the dataset name tells us that the dataset contains normal and tumor samples (*mixed*) of *colon* tissue, that *Marra* is the author and that there are *64* samples.
+In our case the dataset name tells us that the dataset contains normal and tumor samples (*mixed*) of *colon* tissue; *Marra* is the author and there are *64* samples.

+* We leave Box 1 as is, because we will look only in a single dataset.
-* In order to find the dataset in R2, click on the text of the currently selected dataset in box 2.
+* In order to find the above-mentioned dataset in R2, click on the text of the currently selected dataset in box 2.
-* A grid pops up that contains all the datasets that are currently available to you.
-Each row is a dataset and each column contains a different searchable characteristic of datasets.
+* A grid pops up that shows all the datasets that are currently available to you.
+Each row is a dataset and each column contains a different searchable characteristic of the datasets.
 In the bottom right corner of the grid, find the number of rows, i.e. available datasets.
 *  Under the header *Tissue/Tumor* type the keyword **colon** in the white text-field filter, and check the adapted number of rows in the bottom right corner to find out how many colon related sets R2 is hosting.
 * Find the RNA expression dataset from *Author* **Marra** and click on the row of the dataset that contains **64** samples (*N*).
 In the information panel below the grid, you find more information about this dataset.
 Quickly glance over the summary of the study.
-* Select the dataset with a click on the blue box Confirm selection.
-Check on th emain page in box 2 that the correct set has been selected.
+* Select the dataset with a click on the blue button **Confirm selection**.
+Check on the main page in box 2 that the correct set has been selected.

 Of course, it is nice to have a lot of RNA expression datasets to analyse and explore, but without proper sample